Kong/docs.konghq.com/app/gateway-oss/2.5.x/performance-testing-framework.md

 Users can use the terraform driver in most major service providers as long as it's supported by terraform.
 The following contracts are made between the framework and terraform module:

-The terraform files are stored in `spec/fixtures/perf/terraform/<provider>`
+The terraform files are stored in `spec/fixtures/perf/terraform/<provider>`.

-Two instances are provisioned, one for running Kong and another for running upstream and load (worker).
-Firewall allows bidirectional traffic between the two instances and from public internet.
+Two instances are provisioned, one for running Kong and another for running an upstream and load (worker).
+A firewall allows bidirectional traffic between the two instances and from the public internet.
 Both instances run Ubuntu 20.04/focal.

-An SSH key to login into both instances exists or will be created `spec/fixtures/perf/terraform/<provider>/id_rsa`.
+An SSH key to login into both instances exists or will be created in `spec/fixtures/perf/terraform/<provider>/id_rsa`.
 The logged-in user has root privilege.

-Following terraform output variables:
+The following are terraform output variables:

-- **kong-ip** Kong node public IP
+- **kong-ip** Kong node public IP.
-- **kong-internal-ip** Kong node internal IP (if unavailable, provide kong-ip)
+- **kong-internal-ip** Kong node internal IP (if unavailable, provide kong-ip).
-- **worker-ip** Worker node public IP
+- **worker-ip** Worker node public IP.
-- **worker-internal-ip** Worker node internal IP (if unavailable, provide worker-ip)
+- **worker-internal-ip** Worker node internal IP (if unavailable, provide worker-ip).

 [Back to top](#introduction)